 Put Lights on Timers

 I think it’s important to give the illusion that someone is home, even when you are gone.
-This can be set and adjusted through LG Smart Security if they are Alexa-enabled smart lightbulbs, since LGSS is Alexa-enabled.
 While I don’t recommend keeping your light on at all hours, I think it’s a good idea to have your lights on some of the time.

 There are different smart switches you can buy or smart lightbulbs that make putting your lights on a schedule even easier.
 We use the GE Smart plug, which is great and compatible with the LG Smart Security app.